Community Service Center

 Winter Quarter:

-• Finalize, execute, and reflect on the Martin Luther King Jr Day event
+• Finalize, execute, and reflect on the Dr. Martin Luther King Jr Day event

 • Discuss career development, specifically resume and cover letter writing, and incorporating community engagement into a profile